Eyamrad1/fullstack-developer-internship-task/README.md

 # Task Management Application

 ## Overview
-This is a **Full-Stack Task Management Application** built using **Angular, Spring Boot, and PrimeNG**.
-The application allows users to manage tasks efficiently with features like:

-- Creating, updating, and deleting tasks
+This is a Full-Stack Task Management Application built using Angular, Spring Boot, and PrimeNG.
+The application allows users to efficiently manage tasks with features like creating, updating, deleting, and marking tasks as completed.
+The frontend is developed using Angular with PrimeNG, while the backend is powered by Spring Boot.
-- Marking tasks as completed
-- Filtering and sorting tasks

 ## Features